Akhetonics: Shaping the Future of Optical Computers

 Once you get an optical transistor, you can start building gates like NAND and NOR and eventually build an entire optical computer.
 And that’s our main achievement – we haven’t invented the optical transistor but have figured out a way to build an all-optical computer.

 There were lots of challenges you wouldn’t think of in the first place.
 For example, if light passes through an optical transistor, some light leaks into areas you don’t want, which must be taken into account for every other optical transistor.
 We have devised algorithms that design and balance out the entire chip design – a global optimization problem known as very large scale integration.

 In the end, we produce a file with the chip design that we can send directly to the fab, which then produces the chip.
 And our goal here is to avoid all electronic components altogether, as the conversion between electronic and photonic signals is slow.
 And often, the signal entering and exiting a data center is an optical one already, so why convert it in the first place?

-We built several prototype switches to evaluate their performance metrics and eventually make these as small as possible.
+We built several prototype switches to evaluate their performance metrics and eventually made these as small as possible.
 We had to rethink the entire computing architecture, departing from the standard Von Neumann architecture.
 Ultimately, our goal is to build a chip that operates at the speed of light and consumes 1000x less energy than conventional chips.

-Tip for fellow chip founders: Don’t hesitate to approach fabs!
+Don’t hesitate to approach fabs!
 Building a chip startup seems daunting but is totally possible, and you shouldn’t worry too much about approaching even the giant fabs.
 Getting the chip design right is a lot more important, especially adopting a ‘right-first-time’ mentality – a chip that can run out of the box.